simon-weber/Autoplaylists-for-Google-Music/README.md

 ### Use
 * open a tab to https://play.google.com/music/listen
 * click the extension's "page action": the tiny icon in the far right of the url bar, to the left of the bookmark star
-* playlists are updated whenever their definition changes, periodic changes coming soon
+* playlists are updated whenever their definition changes and automatically once a minute

 ### How it works
 * your library is pulled from a Google Music IndexedDB (or Google's servers as a fallback)
 * your tracks are indexed in an in-memory [lovefield](https://github.com/google/lovefield) database
-* ~~differential updates are polled for periodically~~ this doesn't actually happen yet
+* differential updates are polled for periodically
 * playlist definitions are stored in chrome.storage.sync

 ## Development